Air Conditioner Repair Checklist

 - Shut off power fully at the breaker or external device.

 - Clear greenery debris around the equipment.
 Once you’ve removed larger debris within a two-foot space, you can use a paint brush or vacuum to carefully remove dust from the equipment’s fins.
-Kinked fins can also affect effectiveness, so you can attempt to straighten them with a small knife.
+Kinked fins can also affect effectiveness.

 - Use a hose nozzle to slowly clean the fins from inside the system.
 Don’t get liquid on the fan motor.